Dasharo/presentations/pages/dug_8/4-shameless-plug.md

 <!--

-We work on refilling stock with TPMs for MSI
+We work on refilling stock with TPMs for MSI.
+Raptor Computing TPMs are also sold out and it is unlikely we will produce new one.

 -->